jlmartin3/SMARTBind/README.md

 # SMARTBind

-This is the official repository for SMARTBind model.
+This is fork of the SMARTBind model created by Jiang et all (2025).
 SMARTBind is a sequence-based RNA-ligand interaction prediction method by leveraging contrastive learning and RNA foundation model.
 It can be used for RNA-ligand interaction virtual screening and binding site prediction for the potential ligand binders.